eteriSokhoyan/GraphVis/README.md

 # Galaxy Graph Visualization Framework  #

-The framework tries to easily visualize and manipulate graphs in Galaxy platform.
+The framework visualizes graphs and tries to provide functionality to easily manipulate them in Galaxy platform.
 For graph construction and visualization [Cytoscape.js](http://js.cytoscape.org/) library is used.

 ### Input formats ###